DataDog/system-tests/parametric/README.md

 # APM library parametric tests

-The test fixtures in this submodule allow features of the APM libraries to be easily parameterized while still targeting each of the libraries.
+The tests in this submodule target a shared interface so that **all** the APM libraries can be tested with a single test case.

+This enables us to write unit/integration-style test cases that can be shared.

 Example: